-1.3 PROJECT DESCRIPTION AND LOCATION
+1.4 PROJECT DESCRIPTION AND LOCATION

-The District's Tentatively Selected Plan addresses flood risk management problems and solutions and considers past, current, and future flood risk management and resilience planning initiatives.
+CEMVN's Recommended Plan (RP) addresses flood risk management problems and solutions and considers past, current, and future flood risk management and resilience planning initiatives.

-At this time, the tentatively selected plan includes implementing nonstructural measures across the project area's 25-year floodplain.
+At this time, the RP includes implementing nonstructural measures across the project area's 25-year floodplain.
 The project life is 50 years (2025-2075).

-3.1.
-Nonstructural Features Within the 25 year Floodplain.
+1.4.1 Nonstructural Features within the 25-year Floodplain

 Nonstructural measures differ from structural measures since they focus on reducing consequences of flooding instead of focusing on reducing the probability of flooding.
-Nonstructural measures include elevating (or raising) existing residential structures (Figure 2).
+Nonstructural measures include elevating (or raising) existing residential structures (Figure A4:1-2).

-At present, there are 3,463 structures within the 25-year floodplain.
-This includes residential and nonresidential structures.
+At present, there are 2,240 eligible structures within the 25-year floodplain.
+This including 1790 residential structures and 450 nonresidential structures.
 The number of homes actually getting elevated depends on their eligibility and the owners voluntarily electing to raise their homes.
-Therefore, the District assumes the total number of homes participating in the project would be something lower than 3,463.
+Therefore, CEMVN assumes the total number of homes participating in the project would be something lower than 1,790.
+Nonresidential structures include commercial, public, and warehouse/industrial structures and buildings.
 Nonresidential structure participation numbers will also be something less than 100 percent.

 - Elevation of eligible residential structures.
 This measure requires lifting the entire structure or the habitable area to the predicted 2075, 100-year base flood elevation unless the required elevation is greater than a maximum of 13 feet above ground level (structures requiring elevation greater than 13 feet above ground level would be ineligible to participate due to engineering and risk related factors). - Dry flood proofing of eligible non-residential structures.
-Dry flood proofing consists of sealing all areas below the hurricane storm surge risk reduction level of a structure to make it watertight and to ensure that floodwaters cannot get inside by making walls, doors, windows, and other openings resistant to water penetration.
+Dry flood proofing consists of sealing all areas below the hurricane storm surge risk reduction level of a structure to make it watertight and to ensure that floodwaters cannot get inside by making walls, doors, windows, and other openings resistant to water penetration. - Wet Flood Proofing of Eligible Non-Residential Structures.
+Wet floodproofing of warehouse structures up to 12 feet and the warehouse's contents up to 6 feet.
+This includes making warehouses water tolerant and lifting warehouse content using shelving and lifts.
+This does not include berm construction around the structures.